ESGF/esgf-qc/README.md

 │   │   │   ├── check_time_gaps.py  # Checks for time gaps in a dataset
 │   │   │   ├── check_file_integrity.py  # Checks the integrity of files in a dataset
 │   │   ├── data_plausibility_checks  # Checks related to data plausibility
-│   │   │   ├── check_data_range.py  # Checks the range of data values
+│   │   │   ├── check_data_plausibility.py  # Checks the range of data values and outliers
-│   │   │   ├── check_physical_plausibility.py  # Checks the physical plausibility of data values
-│   │   │   ├── check_outliers.py  # Checks for statistical outliers in data values
 │   │   ├── time_checks  # Dedicated file for time-related checks
 │   │   │   ├── check_time_monotonicity.py  # Checks if the time variable is monotonic
 │   │   │   ├── check_time_uniqueness.py  # Checks if the time values are unique